-From the largest industrial conglomerate in smokestack America to the smallest machine shop in an industrial park exists a market for electrical supplies that accounts for roughly 26 percent of all sales through electrical distributors.
-This market will account for almost $22.3 billion in electrical product sales in 2011, according to Electrical Wholesaling magazine's “2011 Market Planning Guide” (EW, November 2010).
+From the largest industrial conglomerate in smokestack America to the smallest machine shop in an industrial park a market exists for electrical supplies that accounts for an estimated 32% of all sales through electrical distributors.
+According to Electrical Wholesaling’s 2023 Market Planning Guide, this market will account for approximately $35 billion in sales through electrical distributors when you count in all the MRO, OEM and factory automation applications for industrial products.

-These industries have an enormous appetite for electrical products such as lighting equipment; wire and cable; fittings; connectors; terminals; conduit and wiring systems; motors and motor controls; hazardous locations equipment; sensors; programmable logic controllers (PLCs); circuit breakers and fuses; switchgear; voice-data-video (VDV) products; power conditioning equipment; signaling equipment; building management systems; machine-vision systems; bar coding equipment; and electricians' supplies.
+These industries have an enormous appetite for electrical products such as lighting equipment; wire and cable; fittings; connectors; terminals; conduit and wiring systems; motors and motor controls; hazardous locations equipment; sensors; WiFi network equipment; programmable logic controllers (PLCs); circuit breakers and fuses; switchgear; voice/data/video (VDV) products; power conditioning equipment; signaling equipment; building management systems; machine-vision systems; bar coding equipment; and electricians’ supplies.

-Selling a package of products ranging from tiny wire terminals to towering motor control centers, as well as stocking and talking knowledgeably about the hundreds of related products, is not an easy task.
+Selling a package of products ranging from tiny wire terminals to towering motor control centers and the latest in wireless technology, as well as stocking and talking knowledgeably about the hundreds of related products, is not an easy task.
 This article provides an overview of the industrial market for newcomers to the electrical wholesaling business, as well as for industry veterans who want to brush up on the basic trends shaping this market or discover new strategies for scaring up industrial sales opportunities.

 While the electrical systems are often much larger in industrial facilities than in the commercial market, with a few notable exceptions such as PLCs, industrial sensors and hazardous locations equipment, the products used in the industrial market are in the same basic product families as those used in commercial applications.

-The key market indicators that track the industrial market reflect a business that's growing but is still far below historical levels.
-One thing about the industrial market has held true over the years — when it's strong, business can be very, very good for the electrical wholesaling industry.
+One thing about the industrial market has held true over the years — when it’s strong, business can be very, very good for the electrical wholesaling industry.
 But when your industrial customers are suffering from a dearth of demand for their products and they are not building new production lines or refurbishing existing facilities, business is tough.
-You also must factor in the smaller industrial base in the United States, because so many companies have moved offshore to countries that offer less-expensive manufacturing.
-That being said, the industrial market still exists in the United States is currently growing, and is much healthier right now than other segments of the nonresidential construction market.
-The companies that have adjusted to the market's new realities are growing along with it.
+Over the past few years, the U.S. industrial market has been one of the busiest areas of the entire construction market because of the trend toward onshoring factories and the construction of new factories for electric vehicles and EV batteries (see chart on this page).

-If you want to get a snapshot of the industrial market's health on a national basis, the four best economic indicators to track are:
+If you want to get a snapshot of the industrial market’s health on a national basis, here are several good economic indicators to track: